 Cambridge Arts Picture House (February 2001)

 Museum of the Moving Image (London Film Festival) (November 2000)

 Giornate del Cinema Muto, Sacile, Italy (October 2000)

 Brighton Festival (May 2000)

 British Silent Cinema Festival, Nottingham (April 2000)

 The Olympic Games on Film

 2008 saw the centenary of the first London Olympic Games and the fiftieth anniversary of the second.
-To mark these anniversaries, I developed a show which told the history of the early modern Olympic Games through their films, as well as looking at 1948 and maybe later developments.
-The first version of this show, with Neil Brand on piano, covered the Games from 1900 to 1924.
+To mark these anniversaries, I developed a show which told the history of the early modern Olympic Games through their films, as well as looking at 1948 and later developments.
+This was developed out of two earlier Olympic film shows, the first version of which, with Neil Brand on piano, covered the Games from 1900 to 1924.

 Cambridge Film Festival (September 2008)